 You can get your supporters excited about what your nonprofit is working on with these summer fundraising ideas with real-life examples.

-Hold a Summer-Themed Event
+Host a Summer-Themed Event

-Hold a Cause-Based Event
+Launch a Cause-Based Fundraising Event

-You can still make full use of the summer without making your event all about how great the weather is!
 If you want people to participate in a cause-based event, launching it in the summer is a pretty safe bet that more people will want to attend.

 Depending on your particular mission and upcoming campaign goals, there are a variety of things you can do that take advantage of this energizing and happy season that could inspire increased giving to your organization.